-The name of the DVD is Rattlers, Peepers, and Snappers and you may still be able to find a copy in your local library, or on Amazon.
+The name of the DVD is Rattlers, Peepers, and Snappers and you may still be able to find a used copy in your local library, or on Amazon.

 How It Came to Be

 The idea was a DVD to share and show the reptiles and amphibians of Vermont.
-In addition to footage of all of our reptiles and amphibians, Jim originally wanted the DVD to include a series of field trips with herpetologists searching for and learning about a variety of our herptiles.
+In addition to footage of all of our reptiles and amphibians, Jim wanted the DVD to include a series of field trips with herpetologists searching for and learning about a variety of our herptiles.

 Jim’s goal was conservation through education and his thinking was that a much wider audience needed to be introduced to reptiles and amphibians using new media.